aviels/Tasker/README.md

 - `sum_task_queue` a task queue for the summation worker to process.
 - `sequence_task_queue` a task queue for the sequence worker to process.
 - `chat_task_queue` a task queue for the chat worker to process.
+- `conversation_task_queue` a task queue for the conversation worker to process.
 - `tasks` a hash map to store the results of the tasks.
 The task results are stored with their corresponding task IDs.

 Redis provides a fast and efficient way to store and retrieve data.
 It also supports atomic operations, making it a good fit for managing the task queues and results in this project.